-Lists: Sync-Up SharePoint and Project Data
+Lists: Sync Up SharePoint and Project Data

 The ability to capture relevant, critical information in a central repository is essential for organizations.
 Because PPM is aligned with corporate objectives, any impact to components within the PPM environment has a direct correlation to the overall objectives.
 As mentioned earlier, stakeholders within a PPM are migrating to using online features such as lists and discussion groups to capture key pieces of data related to the projects and programs.
 Using SharePoint lists is a great first step, but the ability to integrate those data points directly to a project is a major improvement.
 Previous versions of Project and SharePoint allowed for list integration, but only on a limited basis.

 Project Server 2010 is now tightly coupled with SharePoint task lists.
 In Project Server 2010, you have the option to create a fully managed portfolio project schedule composed entirely from entries in a SharePoint task list.
-If you start with a Project 2010 file you can generate an ongoing two-way sync between the project schedule and a SharePoint task list.
+If you start with a Project 2010 file, you can generate an ongoing two-way sync between the project schedule and a SharePoint task list.
 Hence, users can now publish a project schedule from Project Server to SharePoint Server and vice versa.
 Any changes made in Project or SharePoint can be easily updated into the other with the click of a button.

-Here is how it works: The PM creates a simple project schedule in Project Professional 2010, as shown in figure 8.3:
+Here is how it works: The project manager creates a simple project schedule in Project Professional 2010, as shown in Figure 8.3:

-Figure 8.3: Project 2010 List in SharePoint Server 2010 Steps (Source: Advisicon) [08-03-project2010ListInSharePointServer2010Steps-part1.tif]
+Figure 8.3 Project 2010 List in SharePoint Server 2010 Steps [08-03-project2010ListInSharePointServer2010Steps-part1.tif]

+Source: Advisicon

-Now let’s examine the process of supporting the PLM if we initiated the schedule in SharePoint by creating a task list and then synchronizing to Project:
+Figure 8.4 shows the process of supporting the PLM if we initiated the schedule in SharePoint by creating a task list and then synchronizing to Project.

-Figure 8.4: Saving Project to SharePoint (Source: Advisicon) [08-04-project2010ListInSharePointServer2010Steps-part2.tif]
+Figure 8.4 Saving Project to SharePoint [08-04-project2010ListInSharePointServer2010Steps-part2.tif]

+Source: Advisicon

-As detailed in the Demand Management paper and again mentioned in the Portfolio Strategy white papers, process definition and use is essential for organizations to gain control over their information and the information traceability paths.
-The Create phase – also known as Initiation from the Project Management Institute (PMI) – requires a fluid, agile environment of data gathering in order to organize the demand requests of a proposed project.
-The SharePoint Server 2010 feature set now enables PMs or key project stakeholders to use a number of options to capture the information, and synchronize in a Project Server environment.
+As detailed in our whitepaper “Microsoft Project Server 2010: A look at Demand Management”and again mentioned in “Microsoft Project Server 2010: A look at Portfolio Strategy” , process definition and use is essential for organizations to gain control over their information and the information traceability paths.
+The create phase—which the Project Management Institute calls initiation —requires a fluid, agile environment of data gathering in order to organize the demand requests of a proposed project.
+The SharePoint Server 2010 feature set now enables project managers or key project stakeholders to use a number of options to capture information and synchronize in a Project Server environment.

-Sync to SharePoint is a useful feature for those organizations that have SharePoint 2010 but not Project Server 2010 or, for those that have both but prefer to use a simple SharePoint task list to publish project plans rather than Project Server 2010.
+Sync to SharePoint is a useful feature for those organizations that have SharePoint 2010 but not Project Server 2010 or for those that have both but prefer to use a simple SharePoint task list to publish project plans rather than Project Server 2010.

-Using SharePoint and Project 2010 project resources can enter updates in SharePoint, project managers can synchronize updates with Project, and custom field information can be used to generate reports.
+Using SharePoint and Project 2010, project resources can enter updates in SharePoint, project managers can synchronize updates with Project, and custom field information can be used to generate reports.

 Managing Risks and Issues

-Thanks to the SharePoint Project Sites the PM is able to keep track of risks and issues related to the project.
-Project Sites allow capturing, tracking, assigning and monitoring of risks and issues.
+Thanks to the SharePoint Project sites, the project manager is able to keep track of risks and issues related to the project.
+Project sites allow capturing, tracking, assigning, and monitoring of risks and issues.
+Figure 8.5 illustrates the issue and risk lists associated with tasks and projects in Project Server 2010.

-Figure 8.5: Benefits of Better Assumption, Risk, and Issue Management (Source: Advisicon) [08-05-benefitsOfBetterAssumptionRiskAndIssueManagement.tif]
+Figure 8.5 Benefits of Better Assumption, Risk, and Issue Management [08-05-benefitsOfBetterAssumptionRiskAndIssueManagement.tif]

+Source: Advisicon